 What side effects can this medication cause?

 Dihydroergotamine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away.
-Most of these symptoms, especially those that affect the nose, are more likely to occur if you use the nasal spray:

 - stuffy nose